レポート

 In New Zealand, surrounded by stunning natural beauty, you can enjoy a peaceful lifestyle in a lush environment.
 Moreover, the country boasts high educational standards, offering advanced educational programs on an international level.

-English Proficiency (IELTS) of 87 Graduates (Spring 2025)
+English Proficiency (IELTS) of 138 Graduates (Class of 2025-26)

 Score Students